 No other MMO has had a greater impact on the genre and the entirety of videogames as a whole quite like World of Warcraft.
 For that reason, putting it anywhere but first on this list just doesn't feel right—even if Final Fantasy 14 is still our best pick for the MMO of 2021 (it's a tight race, however!).
 Though it might be getting on in years, World of Warcraft continues to surprise with expansions.
 Battle for Azeroth, its latest, wasn't received as positively as previous expansions, but it's still worth exploring.
 Taking players on a high-seas adventure to two new islands, Battle for Azeroth introduces some interesting new gamemodes like procedurally-generated Island Expeditions and Warcraft 3-esque Warfronts.

 Whether you love dungeons, raiding, player-versus-player battles, or just exploring a wonderfully charming world, World of Warcraft has you covered.
-In Battle for Azeroth, Blizzard really drives this home with weekly activities like PVP Brawls with whacky rulesets like no gravity, Timewalking events that let you revisit old expansion dungeons for cool loot, and World Quests that help you accomplish something meaningful even if you only have 20 minutes to play.
+In Battle for Azeroth, Blizzard really drives this home with weekly activities like PVP Brawls with wacky rulesets like no gravity, Timewalking events that let you revisit old expansion dungeons for cool loot, and World Quests that help you accomplish something meaningful even if you only have 20 minutes to play.

-The biggest flaw with Battle for Azeroth currently is its endgame gear system, which Blizzard has committed to fix in the upcoming 8.2 patch.
+The biggest flaw with Battle for Azeroth currently is its endgame gear system, which Blizzard has spent a good deal of time fixing.
 If you're a hardcore player, it's easy to feel the grind and frustration of a system that relies too heavily on RNG.
 That said, World of Warcraft's endgame is still very diverse and fun—even if it has frustrating flaws.
 The path to its throne is littered with the bones of would-be usurpers, but World of Warcraft's unparalleled zeal for bringing the world of Azeroth to life is a force to be reckoned with.

 Release Date: August 27, 2013